 Create a Place to Store Gifts

-I like to have a basket in my home office closet.
+I keep gifts I buy throughout the year in a basket in my office closet.
 You may have room in a closet in your house or maybe space for a container under your bed.
 Just find a place with plenty of space and if you have kids you may want to put the gifts in a box they can’t see into and maybe high up.

 I recommend writing this location down in your Christmas planner because I’ve heard of a lot of people forgetting about gifts and finding them later.
 I was even given a late Christmas gift this year because someone forgot they had it for me until they were cleaning.

 I touched on this with the planning part but it’s so important I want to go into more detail.
 The number one stress around Christmas is money.
 People go into debt every year to afford the Christmas they want.

 I will never recommend that.
 Instead, I recommend saving what you can throughout the year, buying gifts on sale, and having a really good budget.